-What Do Radio or Television Announcer Do?
+What You Need to Know About Radio or Television Announcer

-Radio or TV Announcer Example Speak or read from scripted materials, such as news reports or commercial messages, on radio or television.
+Radio or TV Announcer Definition Speak or read from scripted materials, such as news reports or commercial messages, on radio or television.
 May announce artist or title of performance, identify station, or interview guests.

 - Operate control consoles.

-Radio or TV Announcer Required Skills
+Skills Needed to be a Radio or TV Announcer

 Speaking: Talking to others to convey information effectively.